splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 Release and deploy the Collector
 ----------------------------------

-Run the following command to create the BOSH release.
+Run the following command to create the BOSH release packaged as a dependency of the Tanzu tile, and build the tile.

 .. code-block::

    ./make-latest-tile

-Package the release as a dependency for the Tile so it has the same version as the Collector.
 If the command is successful, you can find the tile in ``./product/splunk-otel-collector-<VERSION>.pivotal``.

 Learn more
 ----------------------------------